shiyis/nlpwshiyi/modules/1c-noisy-channel-model.md

 ### Another Important Equation

-Here I will follow the video and jot down the important equation that represents the transimission of a message through the noisy channel.
+Here I will follow the video and jot down the important equation that represents the transmission of a message through the noisy channel.

 Below is the equation.
 So, here `e` and/or `f` represents respectively the message that gets encoded and sent in the channel and the output message that gets decoded back to human readable language.